tony-aw/broadcast/README.md

 Not using external libraries brings a number of advantages:

-- **avoid dependency hell**: Every dependency that is added to a software package increases the likelihood of something breaking (AKA “dependency hell”). ‘broadcast’ thus avoids this.
+- **Avoid dependency hell**: Every dependency that is added to a software package increases the likelihood of something breaking (AKA “dependency hell”). ‘broadcast’ thus avoids this.
-- **avoid wasting resources for translations**: Using libraries from other languages, such as ‘xtensor’ (‘C++’) or ‘Numpy’ (‘Python’) means that - at some point - one needs to convert between the structure of R to that of the other language, and vice-versa, which wastes precious time and memory. ‘broadcast’ requires no such translations of structures, and thus does not waste precious time and memory.
+- **Avoid wasting resources for translations**: Using libraries from other languages, such as ‘xtensor’ (‘C++’) or ‘Numpy’ (‘Python’) means that - at some point - one needs to convert between the structure of R to that of the other language, and vice-versa, which wastes precious time and memory. ‘broadcast’ requires no such translations of structures, and thus does not waste precious time and memory.
-- **ensure consistent API**: Using libraries from other languages also means one cannot always guarantee consistent behaviour of some operations.
+- **Ensure consistent behaviour**: Using libraries from other languages also means one cannot always guarantee consistent behaviour of some operations.
 For example: both ‘Numpy’ and ‘xtensor’ have only limited support for missing values, whereas ‘R’ supports missing values for both atomic and recursive array/vector types (except type of ‘Raw’).